DSamuelHodge/thinking-company/README.md

 ## Requirements

-- Python 3.11 or higher
+- Python 3.10–3.13 (3.14 currently unsupported by restack-ai wheels)
 - pip or uv for package management

 ## License